 Our GCSE allows students to study core technical and designing and making principles, including a broad range of design processes, materials techniques and equipment.
 They will also have the opportunity to study specialist technical principles in greater depth.

-At Key Stage 5 Saint Bonaventure’s school offers AQA Product Design course and AS and A2 levels details can be found at: A-level Design and Technology: Product Design
+At Key Stage 5 Saint Bonaventure’s school offers AQA Product Design course at A level details can be found at: A-level Design and Technology: Product Design

 This creative and thought-provoking qualification gives students the practical skills, theoretical knowledge and confidence to succeed in a number of careers.
 Especially those in the creative industries.

 They will investigate historical, social, cultural, environmental and economic influences on design and technology, whilst enjoying opportunities to put their learning in to practice by producing prototypes of their choice.

 Students will gain a real understanding of what it means to be a designer, alongside the knowledge and skills sought by higher education and employers.

 We’re confident you’ll find this specification clear and easy to use, as a number of teachers and assessment experts have helped us to produce it.

 Taught by specialist tutors, you will have access to fully equipped creative workshops including 3D (wood, metal, plastics) and CAD/CAM design facilities.

 There are currently Three members of staff working in the department and two dedicated technician.